Schoonology/dependable/README.md

 `container.list()` - Return a list of registered dependencies.

 ## Development

-Dependable is written in coffeescript.
-To generate javascript, run `npm run prepublish`.

 Tests are written with mocha.
 To run the tests, run `npm test`.